hpkushal/Emoji-Slots-Builder/docs/user/USER_GUIDE.md

 - **RTP Setting**: An RTP around 0.95-0.97 provides a good balance between player enjoyment and challenge
 - **Theme Consistency**: Choose symbols and colors that match your theme for a cohesive experience
 - **Testing**: Always test your slot machine in Preview Mode before saving
+- **Betting Strategy**: Start with smaller bets to extend your gameplay time
+- **Win Goal**: Focus on reaching the $30,000 win goal by managing your bets carefully

 ## Troubleshooting